Sara Sorribes Tormo

 Sara Sorribes Tormo ([ˈsaɾa soˈriβes ˈtoɾmo]; born 8 October 1996) is a Spanish professional tennis player.
-Sorribes Tormo has won one singles title and three doubles titles on the WTA Tour, as well as one doubles title on the WTA Challenger Tour.
+She achieved her career-high singles ranking of world No. 32 on 7 February 2022 and No. 17 in doubles on 6 May 2024.
+She has won two singles titles and five doubles titles on the WTA Tour, as well as one doubles title on the WTA Challenger Tour.
 On the ITF Circuit, she has won ten singles and five doubles titles.
+She is a bronze medalist in women's doubles at the 2024 Summer Olympics.

-She won her maiden WTA title at the 2021 Abierto Zapopan in Guadalajara.
-She achieved her career-high singles ranking of world No. 32 on 7 February 2022 and peaked at No. 40 in the WTA doubles rankings on 3 February 2020.
+She won her maiden WTA Tour title at the 2021 Abierto Zapopan in Guadalajara.
 On the Challenger Tour, she has been runner-up at the Bol Open, and champion at the Open de Limoges, in doubles in 2019.

 Sorribes Tormo made her WTA Tour main-draw debut at the 2015 Rio Open, after making it through the qualifying rounds.
 Her first appearance at a Grand Slam tournament came at 2015 French Open, but she failed to qualify for the main draw, while her Grand Slam main-draw debut happened at the 2016 French Open, when she passed qualification.

 Her most significant results in 2017 was reaching the semifinals of the WTA events at the 2017 Copa Colsanitas in Bogotá, Colombia in April and at the 2017 Ladies Championship Gstaad, Switzerland in July.

-Her first Grand-Slam win came at the 2018 Wimbledon Championships, where she defeated Kaia Kanepi in the first round.
+Her first Grand Slam match-win came at the 2018 Wimbledon Championships, where she defeated Kaia Kanepi in the first round.

 Sara had a career-high junior ranking of No. 33, and won three singles and three doubles titles on the ITF Junior Circuit.
 She was also runner-up at 2013 US Open in doubles, where together with Belinda Bencic, they lost to the Czech duo Barbora Krejčíková & Kateřina Siniaková.
 In 2014, she won the European Junior Championships, defeating her countrymate Paula Badosa in the final.

 Until 2017, Sara used to play at ITF tournaments.
 During 2017, she entered the top 100 for the first time, and became more constant on the WTA Tour.

 Playing for Spain Fed Cup team, she made her debut in the 2015 Fed Cup World Group II Play-offs, and has accumulated a win–loss record of 6–4.

 Early life and background

-Sara Sorribes Tormo was born on 8 October 1996 in Castellón de la Plana in Spain.
-Her mother owns a souvenir shop and also used to be a tennis instructor, while her father works in real estate and used to play pro soccer.
-Sara also has one brother, Pablo.
+Sorribes was born on 8 October 1996 in Castellón de la Plana in Spain.
+Her mother owns a souvenir shop and used to be a tennis instructor, and her father works in real estate and used to play pro soccer.
 Her mother introduced her to the sport at age 6.
-Sara's favorite shot is the volley, while her favorite surface is clay.
-Her favorite tournament is French Open.
-Growing up, she enjoyed watching Justine Henin, and now she also admires Sara Errani and David Ferrer.
-In her free time, she likes to hang out with her brother and her friends.
-Sara's current residence is in La Vall d'Uixó, Spain.
+Her favorite surface is clay.
+Her current residence is La Vall d'Uixó, Spain.